JoshuaBearden/JoshuaBearden/README.md

 # Hi there 👋
 My name is Josh!
-I am studying computer science with a concentration in Machine Learning and Artificial Intelligence.
-Feel free to browse projects I have worked on while on my quest of learning to code. 😄
+I am studying computer science with a concentration in Machine Learning and Artificial Intelligence. 😄

 ## I'm currently...
-🔭 Working: on developing my coding skills at school, CodeWars, and freecodecamp.org
+🔭 Working: on school, raising two girls, being a good person, understanding the meaning of life

-🌱 Learning: Python, Javascript, and C#
+🌱 Learning: Python, Java, OOP, Algorithms, ML foundations and principals, software engineering

+🤔 I’m looking for help with: Finding an internship and employment after graduation, understanding the meaning of life...

 <!--